thought-machine/please/README.md

 Building Please
 ===============

+If you're looking to get involved, check out the contributor [guidance](CONTRIBUTING.md) to help you get started.

 To build Please yourself, run `./bootstrap.sh` in the repo root.
 This will bootstrap a minimal version of Please using Go and then rebuild it using itself.